Congratulations! Maybe you have already made your first investment or are right on the verge of becoming a bona fide investor.

 Put Your Plan into Action

-Now that you have successfully mapped out your detailed investment plan, it’s time for some action!
+Now that you have successfully mapped out your detailed investment plan, it’s time for action!

 Record the details of your first investment.
 Whether you have decided to make a sizeable one-time investment or are committed to recurring investments, you want to capture the essence of your first deposit.

 Investment firms and online platforms are required to provide electronic or hard copy statements that will capture many of the details for you.
 But, it’s good to have a personalized journal of your activity as you create your investment strategy.